davisssamuel/bincrypt/README.md

 Again, binary files save me a lot of trouble when decrypting because of the way they store integers.

-To decrypt files, I can make my buffer an integer which is a 32 bit binary number, so the program will read every 32 bits into the buffer from the binary file:
+To decrypt files, I can make my buffer an integer which is a 32-bit binary number, so the program will read every 32 bits into the buffer from the binary file:

 ```c
 int buf;